 All three Smiths watch the two girls for a moment while the girls point at items of clothing, and discuss them.
 “Jo, Liz, take them into the store and buy a couple of outfits, get them to give you their thoughts on the outfits to see how good their opinions are.
 I want the four of you to end up in new outfits that are the same, please.
 I’ll pay.”
 Both his sister and cousin give him a quick glance, but go to do as he asks.
-They’ve seen him in this helping out mode before, and know things will go better if they just do what he wants them to do, and not waste time arguing.
+They’ve seen him in this helping out mode before, so they know things will go better if they just do what he wants them to do, and not waste time arguing.

 Hal lets them move ahead of him, and watches when Jo greets Julie, and the others are introduced.
 A few more words, and they all turn to see Hal still approaching from several metres away.
 More words, and they all enter the store together.
-Hal is in no hurry, and not able to hurry, so it’s some minutes before he reaches the store to make his slow way through to the corner of the store where the change rooms are.
+Hal is in no hurry, and he’s not able to hurry, so it’s some minutes before he reaches the store to make his slow way through to the corner of the store where the change rooms are.
 He has to go very slow through the store, because the displays are close together, and there are a lot of girls in the store moving about.

 Jo sees Hal looking the four of them over while they stand there in some nice matching outfits.
 They all look good.
 He nods his head to give his approval.
-Before the two sisters can react Jo rips the labels off the clothes they’re wearing, adds Liz’ and hers, saying, “Now find some clean underwear to put on, as well.”
+Before the two sisters can react Jo rips the labels off the clothes they’re wearing, adds Liz’ and hers while saying, “Now find some clean underwear to put on, as well.”
 Both Jenner and Julie start to argue.
 Jo hands the tags to Liz while she responds to Jenner and Julie.
 Liz takes the tags to the cashier, who is near where Hal is.
 He diverts, and arrives in time to hand over his credit card for the payment.

 Smiling, Liz takes the receipt back to the girls to show them the clothes are paid for, so they have to keep them, now.
 Both girls are not happy about this trick to give them charity.
 The argument is still going on when Hal arrives.
 They all turn when he says, “Jenner, Julie, I never give charity, but I do give help to those who need it.
 But that doesn’t apply here.
 I want you two to join us for a few hours, and I refuse to walk around with someone in those rags you had on earlier.
 I paid for the clothes.
 Now accept the situation, and go get some clean underwear to wear, too.”
 Both girls are taken aback by his very forceful manner, Jenner especially, since he’s so quiet and compliant at school.
-She looks into his eyes, and sees he’s not taking ‘no’ for an answer.
-Gulping, she nods, and moves over to the underwear racks.
+She looks into his eyes, and sees he’s not taking no for an answer.
+Gulping, she nods yes, and moves over to the underwear racks.
 Julie follows her.

 The next few hours are fun while the five of them explore the various stores, with Jo and Liz buying many things.
 Jenner and Julie don’t realise some are for them, because they didn’t spot Liz getting their sizes, earlier.
 The stop for lunch is at Hal’s expense, too, he has his usual gear with him in a backpack.
 He buys two salad sandwiches and the usual two five hundred millilitre fruit juices.
 Despite being in a mall food court the way he sets up his lunch is so like at school that Jenner is eating the extra half sandwich before she remembers she has some other food of her own to eat as well.
 This automatic reaction causes a few smiles from the rest the girls.